What are the Core Concepts of Marketing?

 Digital Marketing

-Key Digital Marketing Strategies:
+Important Digital Marketing Plans:

 • Social Media Marketing: Building customer relationships across platforms such as Instagram, Facebook, and Twitter through meaningful interaction.